 Essay on Female Foeticide: Female foeticide is a serious problem where unborn baby girls are killed in the womb just because they are girls.
 In India, this cruel practice has caused a major gender imbalance.
 According to the 2011 Census, the child sex ratio in India dropped to just 914 girls for every 1000 boys, the lowest since independence.
 In states like Uttar Pradesh, it was even worse at 902 girls per 1000 boys.

-A Pew Research Center study based on Union government data indicates the foeticide of at least 9 million females in India between 2000-2019.
+A Pew Research Centre study based on Union government data indicates the foeticide of at least 9 million females in India between 2000 and 2019.
 Even though there is a law, the Pre-Conception and Pre-Natal Diagnostic Techniques (PCPNDT) Act, 1994, to stop this, female foeticide still happens in many areas.
-It is important for all of us to respect and protect the girl child for a balanced and fair society.
+In this blog, we will cover the essay on Female Foeticide and understand all about the major details of this problem.

 Essay on Female Foeticide in 250 Words